BLCM/BLCMods/Pre Sequel Mods/Astor/French Translation/ReadMe.md

 ## Credits:

-I am __NOT__ the author for the mod listed above, and I __DON'T__ modify it in anyway... so I cannot be can not be held responsible if the Mod blow up in your face!
+I am __NOT__ the author for the mod listed above, and I __DON'T__ modify it in anyway... so I cannot be held responsible if the Mod blow up in your face!

 Undeniably, to create such great mods, all the credits go to each respective authors... but perhaps I deserve a little credit too... at least to translate the new/additional line(s) of code ```Description``` in French without doing (too much) spelling mistakes :smirk: